 Registered voters in the City of Bloomington can vote by mail – just apply for your Vote By Mail ballot by using one of the options listed below.
 The application for Vote By Mail will be available 90 days before each election.
 Ballots will be mailed to voters beginning 40 days before the election.
 By Law, no ballots may be sent to voters after the Thursday before an election, so please call us for alternate voting options after that time.

-To apply for a Vote By Mail ballot, you can:
+Approximately 90 days before each election, you can apply for a Vote By Mail ballot.
+When the applications are available, you can:

 - Call us and we will mail you an Application for Vote by Mail, preprinted with your voter information on it, OR